arctop/unity-socket-client-example/README.md

 With these 2 classes and [Json.Net](https://www.newtonsoft.com/json) in your project, you can implement a project using the Neuos Stream.

+The project was developed using Unity 2019.4 LTS

 # Resources

 [Neuos™ SDK](https://github.com/arctop/Neuos-SDK) - The main Neuos™ SDK git hub project page.